cfsworkload/smart-home-monitor/README.md

 ## Introduction
 This Smart Home app has been created so that you can deploy it into your personal DevOps space after signing up for Bluemix and DevOps Services.
 When you deploy to Bluemix, the **Internet of Things Foundation** service, **IoT Real-Time Insights** service , the **dashDB** service, a front end web application, a back end **Node-red** application are all created.
 The deployment pipeline also trains the services.
-Once deployed, you can view the real time IOT data from the appliance hosted in the **Internet of Things Foundation** service, see the results of taking that data and querying **dashDB** for list of insurance approved electricians in the device's area, and get the likelihood of the appliance owner churning from the home insurance provider based on enegy use.
-This likelihood is decided by training **dashDB** with historical data to produce a decision tree that you than pass the appliance's current power us to return likely or not likely.
+Once deployed, you can view the real time IOT data from the appliance hosted in the **Internet of Things Foundation** service, see the results of taking that data and querying **dashDB** for list of insurance approved electricians in the device's area, and get the likelihood of the appliance owner churning from the home insurance provider based on energy usage costs.
+This likelihood to churn is decided by scoring IOT data against the Decision Tree model built in dashDB with historical data and will return how likely or not likely the customer is to churn.
 Also when high power usage is detected on the appliance, an alert is triggered in the **IoT Real-Time Insights** service, which triggers an email being sent to a specified email.

 ## Create accounts and log in